-- What's New in this Release on page 6 describes the enhancements and fixed issues introduced in this release. - Features and Enhancement in Previous Release.htm describes the features and enhancements introduced in previous releases. - Known\Issues\in\Previous\Releases.htm lists the known issues and limitations identified in previous releases
+- What's New in this Release on page 7 describes the enhancements and fixed issues introduced in this - Features Added in Previous Releases on page 16 describes the features and enhancements introduced in previous releases. - Known Issues and Limitations in Previous Releases on page 25 lists the known issues and limitations identified in previous releases.